plainionist/Plainion.Flames/README.md

 But you can also make it load your custom semantic traces by

-- Implementing "IStringTraceParser" (you need to link to Plainion.Flames.Modules.StringTracing)
+- Implementing "IStreamTraceParser" (you need to link to Plainion.Flames.Modules.Streams.Sdk)
 - export it via MEF
-- put it into an assembly with the naming convention: "Plainion.Flames.Modules.*.dll"
+- put it into an assembly with the naming convention: "Plainion.Flames.Modules.Streams.*.dll"
 - and put this into the folder where you unpacked Plainion.Flames

 Plainion.Flames will then visualize your custom semantic traces!